TV-Rename/tvrename/quickstart.md

  3. Click `Do Checked` and TV Rename will process the ticked actions, moving and renaming files as necessary.

-### 4. Ongoing Monitoring...
+## 4. Ongoing Monitoring

  1. Go to the ***When to watch*** tab to see all known future information (including airdates) of shows you are following.

  2. In the ***Search Folders*** tab of **Options>Preferences** ticking the "Monitor folders for changes" box will tell TV Rename to automatically scan whenever a new file is made available.

-### 5. Sit back, relax, and let TV Rename do all the hard work for you!
+## 5. Sit back, relax, and let TV Rename do all the hard work for you!

 ***Whatever changes TV Rename makes to your recording names the season and episode details will remain untouched.***
 *It is highly unlikely that the names of the recordings will get screwed up, but, should it happen, the problem should be easily fixable after changing some settings, or adding new rules.
 At least, that's the theory. :)*